Hostile Environment Awareness Training

 Personal Safety & Risk Awareness:

-Learn to identify and avoid threats before they escalate, and develop a proactive security mindset to stay safe in volatile areas.
+Learn to identify threats before they escalate.
+Develop the situational awareness and security mindset that keeps you safe in volatile areas before a situation demands it.

 Increased Confidence & Preparedness: